farski/awholenother.com/_posts/2025-07-27-getting-started-svg-sizing.md

 But there is not One True Way to create a pixel twin from a vector shape.
 There’s going to be some sort of translation process for how unit-less sizes in vectorland should be codified into pixels in rasterworld.
 Remember, the circle you drew with a radius of `50` was **not** 50 pixels.
 You may know, for instance, that the circle should only be 8 pixels in diameter on someone’s screen, even though the artist who drew it in the SVG happened to give it a radius of 50.
 Someone else may draw radius 50 circle in an SVG, and display it on a website at 500 pixels wide.

 This is possible because we get to control how the unit-less sizes of our shapes in vectorland get translated into pixels.
 We can tell the browser, for instance, that a size of 50 in vectorland should equate to 4 pixels when it’s creating the raster twin of that circle.
-So your radiud 50 vector circle turns into a pixel circle with a radius of 4 pixels, which gives you the 8px circle on the screen that you were hoping for.
+So your radius 50 vector circle turns into a pixel circle with a radius of 4 pixels, which gives you the 8px circle on the screen that you were hoping for.

 ## Two steps, two choices